Global versus regional internal--external potential field separation

 \subsection{An altitude/analyticity condition restores uniqueness}

 The non-uniqueness in Theorem~\ref{thm:nonunique} shows that patch data alone are insufficient for unconditional internal-external separation within the full classes $\mathcal H_+(\SS)$ and $\mathcal H_-(\SS)$.
 In many geophysical settings, however, the external current systems are not arbitrarily close to the Earth's surface.
-Near-surface air is typically treated as an effective insulator at the frequencies of interest, and the dominant external sources of the geo-electromagnetic system are associated with ionospheric and magnetospheric current systems (and plasma dynamics), which are located at altitudes typically $60\,\mathrm{km}$ above the surface \cite{Campbell2003}.
+Near-surface air is typically treated as an effective insulator at the frequencies of interest, and the dominant external sources of the geo-electromagnetic system are associated with ionospheric and magnetospheric current systems, which are located at altitudes typically $\gtrsim 60\,\mathrm{km}$ above the surface \cite{Campbell2003}.
 With $a$ denoting the Earth's radius, an altitude $h$ above the Earth's surface corresponds to $r=1+h/a$ in our unit-sphere normalization (i.e., for $a\approx 6371\,\mathrm{km}$, $h\approx60\,\mathrm{km}$ gives $r\approx 1.01$).
-This motivates imposing an altitude-constraint (or, equivalently, an analyticity-constraint) on the external-source component, meaning that the annulus $A_{a,a+h}=\{x\in\R^3:a<|x|<a+h\}$ (or the annulus $A_r=\{x\in\R^3: 1<|x|<r\}$ in our normalized setting) is considered source-free.
+This motivates imposing an altitude constraint (or, equivalently, an analyticity constraint) on the external-source component, meaning that the annulus $A_{a,a+h}=\{x\in\R^3:a<|x|<a+h\}$ (or the annulus $A_r=\{x\in\R^3: 1<|x|<r\}$ in our normalized setting) is considered source-free.
 Internal sources may still be arbitrarily close to the measurement surface.
-That is, our results hold true for measurements at the Earth's surface.
+Thus, our results also hold for measurements at the Earth's surface.
 We show that such a constraint restores uniqueness of the localized internal-external field separation.
-But it does not remove the fundamental instability of the inverse problem.
+However, it does not remove the fundamental instability of the inverse problem.